puran1999/ges/README.md

 Go̅rmukhi script standardizes the sounds assigned to the English script alphabets.
 It also adds a few more symbols for other unique sounds, not found in the common set of English alphabets.

 ## Why Go̅rmukhi
--The new added alphabets look similar to the alternative closest sounding alphabets, so that anyone not knowing Go̅rmukhi can still read the text.
+- The new added alphabets look similar to the alternative closest sounding alphabets, so that anyone not knowing Go̅rmukhi can still read the text.
--The writing structure is easy to grasp and a dedicated keyboard is available (Current support: PC and Android)
+- The writing structure is easy to grasp and a dedicated keyboard is available (Current support: PC and Android)